lincolnnguyen18/weespeak/README.md

 ## Future Ideas

-- Chat bubble flash cards with periodic checking
+- User can share chat bubbles with community to practice speaking
+- User can report offensive chat bubbles
+- User can choose a chat bubble, correct it if needed, and save for review
-- Word for word ASR checking of chat bubble
+- User can review chat bubbles with word for word ASR checking
-- Connect users by language, proficiency in each language, video/audio preference, hobbies/goals
+- User can find new friends from other countries by language, proficiency in each other's language, video/audio preference, hobbies/goals
+- User can choose a permanent wake up time
+- User can change wake up time once a week
+- User can list goals for day at that wake up time
-- Daily goals completion tracker
+- User can record completion of goals
+- User can make daily goal completion public to all users
+- User can make daily goal completion visible only to chosen users